gustaveroussy/bigr_rna_editing/README.md

 ### Configuration file
 - **design**: absolute path to your design.csv file.
 - **output_dir**: absolute path to the output directory where results will be saved.
 - **reference**: the reference to use for the alignment and the idetification of editing events.
-Possible choices are hg19, hg38, mm10 or mm9.
+Possible choices are "hg19", "hg38", "mm10" or "mm9".
 The reference will be downloaded from the UCSC web site.
 - **samples_order_for_ggplot** (optional): the order of samples for the x axis of graphs (you can order samples by condition for example).
 Default is alphabetical order.
 - **SPRINT_extra** (optional): extra parameters for "SPRINT main" command.
 - **RNAEditingIndexer_extra** (optional): extra parameters for "RNAEditingIndexer" command.
 - **nb_sampled_reads** (optional): number of reads to sample.
-Possible choices are "" for no sampling, "50000000" for 50M of reads (can be another integer), or "auto" (to sample the minimum number of reads obtain throught all samples if they have more than "min_nb_sampled_reads_for_auto" option, else the threshold is the value of "min_nb_sampled_reads_for_auto".
+Possible choices are "" for no sampling, "50000000" for 50M of reads (can be another integer), or "auto" (to sample the minimum number of reads obtain throught all samples if they have more than _min_nb_sampled_reads_for_auto_ option, else the threshold is the value of _min_nb_sampled_reads_for_auto_.
 If a sample has less than the threshold, all its reads are used.
-- **min_nb_sampled_reads_for_auto** (optional): minimum number of reads to sample if "nb_sampled_reads" is set to "auto".
+- **min_nb_sampled_reads_for_auto** (optional): minimum number of reads to sample if _nb_sampled_reads_ is set to "auto".
 Defaut is 50M of reads.

 Example:
 ```